Appoint a distributor to expand the reach of your products

 As a main contractor, you may decide that you want another business to undertake some of the work on your behalf.
 This process is known as subcontracting.
 After you've checked whether you are actually allowed to subcontract under the main agreement, a legally binding Subcontracting agreement sets out in clear and simple terms the process to be followed for the provision of services through other persons or companies.
 It details matters such as the nature of the subcontracted services, price and payment, liability and how to end the contract.
 You must make sure that the subcontracting agreement mirrors the terms of the main contract and that you are properly protected if the business you are subcontracting to fails to perform.
 If in doubt, Ask a lawyer.

-Sometimes a company may need to borrow money to help their cash flow or increase their working capital.
+Sometimes a company may need to borrow money to help its cash flow or increase its working capital.
 A Loan agreement is an essential document in facilitating the borrowing and lending of money from one business to another.
 It clearly outlines how and when the loan will be repaid, any interest payable and what happens in the event of default.

 Businesses sometimes use or publish images with individuals on them.
 For example, a business may want to use a person's photo for advertising or marketing purposes.
 However, there are risks involved with using images of people without their consent and all businesses must exercise caution.
 Use a Model release letter to obtain express consent from the individual whose image you want to use.
 This will protect you from any liability and will ensure you comply with any data protection laws.
 For further information, read Model release letters.